jonhiggs/ml67/doc/03-patching.md

 ## Reference

-You can see the usage of all the Teensy pins in this table.
+At this stage, the allocation of Teensy pins looks like this:

 | Filco  | Teensy |
 |--------|--------|